Corporate Governance Guidelines

 EA's Board of Directors oversees the stockholders' interest in the long-term health and the overall success of EA's business and financial strength.
 The Board serves as the ultimate decision-making body of EA, except for those matters reserved to or shared with the stockholders.
 The Board approves and oversees the members of senior management, who are charged by the Board with conducting the business of the Company.

 The primary responsibility of the directors is to exercise their business judgment to act in what they reasonably believe to be the best interests of EA and its stockholders.
 In fulfilling that responsibility, directors rely on EA's senior management and expert legal, accounting, financial and other advisors.
-Accordingly, skill and integrity will be important factors in the selection of EA's senior management and other advisors.
+Accordingly, skill and integrity are important factors in the selection of EA's senior management and other advisors.

-The Board believes that members of management should speak to third-parties on behalf of EA.
 Individual directors may, from time to time, expressly represent EA in meetings or otherwise communicate with various third parties on EA's behalf.
 It is expected that directors will do this with the knowledge of management and, unless warranted by unusual circumstances or as contemplated by committee charters or other Board policies (such as its Stockholder Communications policy described below), only at the request of management.

 Selection of Directors

 Directors are elected annually by the stockholders at EA's annual meeting.
-Between annual meetings, the Board may appoint directors to fill interim vacancies and to serve until the next annual meeting and until their successors are elected and qualified.
+Between annual meetings, the Board may appoint directors to fill interim vacancies and new directorships and to serve until the next annual meeting and until their successors are elected and qualified.
 At each annual meeting, the Board proposes to the stockholders a slate of nominees for election based on its determination as to the suitability of each individual, and the slate as a whole, to serve as directors, taking into account the recommendations of the Nominating and Governance Committee and the membership criteria discussed below.

 Election of Directors

 If an incumbent director fails to receive the required majority vote in an uncontested election, the Nominating and Governance Committee will act on an expedited basis to determine whether to accept the director's resignation and will submit such recommendation for prompt consideration by the Board.
-The Board expects the director whose resignation is under consideration to abstain from participating in any decision regarding that resignation.
+The director whose resignation is under consideration shall abstain from participating in any decision regarding that resignation.
 The Nominating and Governance Committee and the Board may consider any factors they deem relevant in deciding whether to recommend/accept a director's resignation.

 The Board will act on the Nominating and Governance Committee's recommendation within 90 days from the date of the certification of election results and will publicly disclose its decision promptly thereafter.